Welcome! Feel free to use the search tool, or get more information about the page below:

-The existing EPA and OSHA hazard communication regulations are in a state of flux as they are revised to incorporate the new internationally standardized health and hazard information system known as the Globally Harmonized System for Classification and Labeling of Chemicals (GHS for short).
-Chemical manufacturers and suppliers must be in full compliance by June 1, 2015.
-As a major stakeholder the US has made major contributions to GHS, so the new system does not look or feel too different from what is already in place, but there will be changes.
-One improvement will be that every MSDS will have the same outline format, precautionary wording and hazard warnings with pictograms worldwide.
-The term Material Safety Data Sheet (MSDS) will be replaced by Safety Data Sheet (SDS).
-We have decided to make this minor wording change now instead of later.
-For Carmel Clay Schools the changes will largely be borne by our chemical suppliers in producing and distributing SDS's to replace the present MSDS's.
+The existing EPA and OSHA hazard communication regulations were revised effective June 1, 2015 to incorporate the internationally standardized health and hazard information system known as the Globally Harmonized System for Classification and Labeling of Chemicals (GHS for short).
+As a major stakeholder the US has made major contributions to the GHS, so the new system does not look or feel too different from what was already in place.
+The most noticable change is that the name of the information sheet has changed from Material Safety Data Sheet (MSDS) to simply Safety Data Sheet (SDS) .
+A major improvement will be that every SDS will have the same outline format, precautionary wording and hazard warnings with pictograms worldwide.
+For Carmel Clay Schools the changes will be borne by our chemical suppliers in producing and distributing SDS's to replace the old MSDS's.
 With the standardized language should come better comprehension for you as an end user of the information.
 So as you use this SDS Search expect a mixture of the older MSDS format with the new SDS format among the Suppliers' and Manufacturers' information for the interim.

 The most convenient and comprehensive way currently available to summarize and transmit this potential hazard information is in the form of a Safety Data Sheet (SDS), formerly known as Material Safety Data Sheet (MSDS).
 By law every chemical product Supplier and Manufacturer is required to provide an SDS for every chemical product they sell.
 In turn providing these SDS's is a prerequisite for any Supplier and Manufacturer doing business with Carmel-Clay Schools.